-At Dropmore Infant School we believe that a policy on child protection is founded on the right of all children people to be safe and feel safe, and that it is the fundamental obligation on all schools to robustly secure this right.
+2.1 At Dropmore Infant School we believe that a policy on child protection is founded on the right of all children people to be safe.
+We expect all members of the school community including staff, governors, supply staff and volunteers to share this commitment.
+Every member of the school community is responsible for contributing to a positive culture of safeguarding.
 The aim of this policy is to provide staff, governors and volunteers with the framework they need to keep children in Dropmore Infant School safe and secure and to provide parents and carers with the information about how we will safeguard their children whilst in our care.